Council Budget 2021-22

 CONTINUING FUNDING THE HIVE

-Deo over 3 years ago
+Deo almost 4 years ago

 Removed by moderator.

-Val over 3 years ago
+Val almost 4 years ago

 Currently there is a lot of housing under construction e.g. on the Cadbury site and prevoiusly Manor Drive.
 What happens to the 'Planning Gain ' ?

-Val over 3 years ago
+Val almost 4 years ago

 Moving the bins would be a disgusting blight on this area.
 It is already embarrassing having rubbish blocking the drains and blowing all over the road.
 Half my road reports of mice or rats entering homes.
 This would make living in the Wirral an embarrassment and I really hope you consider this when discussing the budget.
 The bins are always full to the point that people use their recycling bins for everyday waste and put recycling waste on top of of it before the bin men come so they don't notice.
 There will be no recycling, filthy Street and rats in homes.

-Andrew K over 3 years ago
+Andrew K almost 4 years ago